 - Stay dry with one of the best waterproof jackets

-Choosing the best torch for you
+How to choose the best torch for you

-The best torch for you will depends on your demands, but there’s plenty of choice for those that want to upgrade from their smartphone’s weak and weedy flashlight.
+The best torch for you will depend on your demands, but there’s plenty of choice for those that want to upgrade from their smartphone’s weak and weedy flashlight.
 For example, a keyring flashlight is ideal for stashing in a bag so that you always have a half-decent source of emergency light to hand.
 For those willing to travel with a little more bulk, compact torches are small enough for stashing in camping kit bags and hiking backpacks.
 What’s more, they can pump out a lot of brightness.

 For those who work outdoors and need to create an intense beam of light quickly to locate someone or something, look for a portable floodlight or a tactical torch, both of which will have a super-high lumens count for maximum brightness.
 The latter will be easy to attach to your clothing or bag too.